A structural duality for path-decompositions into parts of small radius: Graph-decompositions and quasi-isometries

-While the usual width of a tree-decomposition is measured in terms of the cardinality of its bags, the radial width of a graph-decomposition is measured in terms of the radius of its parts as follows. \begin{definition} Let $\HdecV$ be a graph-decomposition of a graph~$G$.
-The \emph{\radialWidth} of $\HdecV$ is
+While the usual width of a tree-decomposition is measured in terms of the cardinality of its bags, the radial width of a graph-decomposition is measured in terms of the radius of its parts as follows.